replayio/devtools/README.md

-Web app with developer tools built on the Web Replay Protocol
+Web app with developer tools built on the Record Replay Protocol

 Setup instructions: